Boom Boom Boom: Chart performance

-Additionally, the single reached the top ten in Austria, Denmark, Finland, France, Iceland, Italy, Norway, Spain, Sweden (number two), and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number three.
+Additionally, the single entered the top ten in Austria (7), Denmark (8), Finland (6), France (3), Iceland (3), Italy (7), Norway (6), Spain (5), Sweden (2), and Switzerland (4), as well as on the Eurochart Hot 100, where it peaked at number three.
 Outside of Europe, "Boom Boom Boom" went to number-one on the RPM Dance/Urban chart in Canada and in Zimbabwe, number two in Australia, number eight in New Zealand, number 54 on the Cash Box Top 100 and number 65 on the Billboard Hot 100 in the Outhere Brothers' native United States.
 The song was awarded with a gold record in France and New Zealand and a platinum record in Australia and the UK.

 Critical reception

-James Masterton wrote in his weekly UK chart commentary, that "now the lads return with their second hit, possessing none of the novelty or even slight charm of the first.
+In his weekly UK chart commentary, James Masterton wrote that "now the lads return with their second hit, possessing none of the novelty or even slight charm of the first.
 Top 20 on the name alone, but no further on its merits."
-James Hamilton from Music Weeks RM Dance Update said the song is "neither as blatantly filthy nor as good" as "Don't Stop (Wiggle Wiggle)", describing it as a "similar catchy 'I say boom boom boom, now let me hear you say whey-yo chanter".
+Mark Sutherland from NME named it "this year's 'No Limits', only good."
+James Hamilton from Music Weeks RM Dance Update said the song is "neither as blatantly filthy nor as good" as 'Don't Stop (Wiggle Wiggle)', describing it as a "similar catchy I say boom boom boom, now let me hear you say whey-yo chanter".
+Mark Frith from Smash Hits was very negative, giving it zero points out of five, adding, "Blimey!
+The Outhere Brothers have turned into Real 2 Reel.
+And they're still rubbish!"